Assignment 1: Socket Programming and Measurement

 - Setup a local

-and SSH to the CloudLab node with the SSH agent forwarding option (-A
+ssh-agentand SSH to the CloudLab node with the SSH agent forwarding option (-A).For macOS and Linux:

 - Launch a local SSH agent.